caalberts/code-hangout/README.md

 ## Challenges

-### Problems Faced

-- Notes on problems encountered and how they were solve: [link](https://gist.github.com/calvintan/389ea997f0c66304717e#file-code-hangout-learning-md)
+- Notes on problems encountered and how they were solved: [link](https://gist.github.com/calvintan/389ea997f0c66304717e#file-code-hangout-learning-md)

 ## Outstanding Issues